How to Export WooCommerce Customers to CSV, Excel, or XML

 A WooCommerce customer is a specific type of WordPress user.

 When someone visits your WooCommerce site and creates a purchase, WooCommerce creates a user account for them.
-This user account is assigned the role customer with a set of WooCommerce-specific data attached to their account.
+This user account is assigned the role of customer with a set of WooCommerce-specific data attached to their account.

-Step 1: Create a New Export for WooCommerce Customers
+Step 1: Create a New Customer Export

 Navigate to All Export › New Export: